kathysledge/smig/docs/guides/index.md

 bun smig diff
 ```

-This shows the SQL that would run, without running it.
+This shows the SurrealQL (SQL) that would run, without running it.

 ### How do I undo a migration?